gc222/Uber-Data-Analytics/README.md

 **Google Cloud Platform (GCP) components:**
 1. **Cloud Storage (GCS)** - A scalable, efficient, and secure cloud storage serving as the data lake.
 2. **Compute Engine (GCE)** - An IaaS that provides the ability to create and run virtual machine instances for various workloads using custom configurations.
-3. **BigQuery (GBQ)** - A data warehouse platform for managing and executing queries with the dataset.
+3. **BigQuery (BQ)** - A data warehouse platform for managing and executing queries with the dataset.
-4. **Looker Studio** - A business intelligence tool that has direct integration to its own Google products to create visualisations and dashboards.
+4. **Looker Studio** - A business intelligence tool with native integration to Google products for creating visualisations and dashboards.

 **Data Pipeline Tool**
 - **Mage** - An ETL orchestration and transformation tool to create and manage data workflows.

 ## Dataset
-The dataset used in this project is sourced from TLC Trip Record Data Yellow and Green taxi records which includes key fields capturing
+The dataset used in this project is sourced from TLC Trip Record Data Yellow and Green taxi records which include key fields capturing
-- **Pick-up and drop-off dates/times** - The data and time of the pick-up and drop-off.
+- **Pick-up and drop-off dates/times** - The date and time of the pick-up and drop-off.
 - **Pick-up and drop-off locations** - The latitude and longitude coordinates of the pick-up and drop-off locations.
 - **Trip distances** - The total elapsed distance of the trip.
-- **Itemized fares** - A breakdown of the fares which includes base fare, tax, tips, etc.
+- **Itemized fares** - A breakdown of the fares which include base fare, tax, tips, etc.
 - **Rate types** - The final rate code in effect at the end of the trip.
 - **Payment types** - The payment method used for the transaction of the trip.
 - **Driver-reported passenger counts** - The number of passengers on the trip.